JumpStart Summer Institute: Introduction to Architecture

 GETTING TO UCLA

-BruinCard is your passport to life at UCLA.
+The BruinCard is your passport to life at UCLA.
 It is the primary student identification, library, and gym card.
 The BruinCard also serves other purposes both on and off campus and the convenience of all the included features makes it a must-have necessity.

-To pick up your BruinCard please visit the BruinCard Center in 123 Kerckhoff Hall which is open weekdays from 9:00 AM to 4:00 PM For more information, visit www.bruincard.ucla.edu.
+Starting June 1, you can pick up your BruinCard at the BruinCard Center in 123 Kerckhoff Hall.
+The BruinCard Center is open weekdays from 9:00 AM to 4:00 PM For more information, visit www.bruincard.ucla.edu.

-You may purchase a permit for the summer term, or pay for parking on a daily basis.
-A term permit is generally more cost effective and convenient.
-Please contact Parking Services for permit fee information.
-Daily permits are sold on a space-available basis at Parking and Information booths located throughout the UCLA campus.
+Daily permits are also sold on a space-available basis at any of the Parking and Information booths located throughout the UCLA campus.
 Motorcycles, mopeds and motor scooters do not require parking permits, but may park only in designated areas.